-For the one in seven men diagnosed with prostate cancer each year, the prognosis is often frightening and deeply personal.
+For the one in seven men diagnosed with prostate cancer in their lifetime, the prognosis is often frightening and deeply personal.
 Concerns over losing bladder control and sexual function are real, and recovery can be long.

 Recent advances in detecting and treating prostate cancer can reduce these issues, resulting in faster recovery without radical surgery to remove the entire prostate.
-Emerson is one of the only places in New England with the expertise and equipment to offer the latest techniques to detect and treat prostate cancer in less invasive ways — with excellent outcomes.
+Emerson — located in Concord, Mass., — is one of the only places in New England with the expertise and equipment to offer the latest techniques to detect and treat prostate cancer in less invasive ways with excellent outcomes.